Auste1989/metis_projects/Customer_Review_Sentiment_Analysis/README.md

 6. Use TextBlob for sentiment analysis and confidence score
 7. Store the results of the sentiment analysis in a separate column
 8. Filter only on negative tweets
+9. Do dimensionality reduction (try LSA, NMF and LDA)
-9. Cluster the negative tweets into categories
+10. Cluster negative tweets into categories (use T-SNE to plot the results)
-10. Assign an action to each category
+11. Assign an action to each category
-11. Write a recommendation function to advice an action based on the cluster the tweet falls into
+12. Write a recommendation function to advice an action based on the cluster the tweet falls into
-12. Test the model on my test dataset and assess the results
+13. Test the model on my test dataset and assess the results
-13. Summarize the findings
+14. Summarize the findings
-14. If time allows, generate recommendations based on review category
+15. If time allows, generate recommendations based on review category
-15. Build the presentation
+16. Build the presentation
-16. Practice, practice, practice
+17. Practice, practice, practice

 ### About The Dataset: